spiroid/cozy/README.md

 # Cozy docker images

+## Cozy

+[Cozy](https://cozy.io) is a self-host personal open source data management solution.
+It is developed and promoted by a french startup named Cozy Cloud.

-## What is this all about ?
+## Why another docker image ?

+There is an official docker image created and maintained by the Cozy Cloud developers team: [cozy/full](https://hub.docker.com/r/cozy/full/).
+I like the full image because it just works out of the box, but i have this feeling that it's not done the "docker way", or at least not how i see it.

-Based on the really good work done by @obigroup and by @Kload, i spent some time to create smaller images for the cozy cloud plateform, based on the official cozy docker full image.
+Based on the really good work done by @obigroup and by @Kload, i spent some time to create smaller images for the cozy plateform, based on the official cozy docker full image.
-I like the full image because it just works out of the box, but i have this feeling that it's not the "docker way", or at least how i see it and want it to be.

 That's why i started working on a more modular, decoupled approach with one process per docker image and a docker-compose recipe to link it all together.